tnustrings/ct/readme.md

    my = "baz code"
 ``

-if you'd like to stay in the same chunk you can leave out its path.
+if you'd like to stay in the chunk you were in before you can just write the two ticks `` and leave out its path.

 `` #py
    print("still in baz")
 ``

-if you'd like to change to baz's sibling chunk boz, you could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.
+if you'd like to change to baz's sibling chunk boz, you could say ../boz, /bar/boz, //foo.py/bar/boz or, if boz's name is unique in foo, /*/boz.

 ``../boz: #py
    print("in boz")